oaimli/SciTrek/README.md

-# SciTrek
-Benchmarking long-context language models on scientific articles
+# Benchmarking Long-Context Language Models on Scientific Articles

 in progress ...